-- 4.1 Judge the essentiality of the trip, including considerations for sustainability and security. - 4.2 Fill in the travel approval form and submit it to your Manager.
-In the case of an 'orange' or 'red' country the form also needs to be submitted to the Security Focal Point.
-Please see the Security Handbook for more information on travel to 'orange' and 'red' countries.

-- 4.3 Complete the following: - a.
+- 1. Judge the essentiality of the trip, including considerations for sustainability and security. - Fill in the travel approval form and submit it to your Manager.
+In the case of an 'orange' country the form also needs to be submitted to the security focal point.
+Travel to a 'red' country is not permitted. - 3.
+Complete the following: - a.
 Ensure you have basic health insurance in your home country.
-This is a necessary pre-requisite to ensure coverage under the Climate Centre's travel insurance. - b.
-Read the security handbook and send a signed copy to the Human Resources Department hr@climatecentre.org. - c.
-Ensure the Human Resources Department has an up-to-date proof of life form from you. - d.
-Complete the IFRC stay-safe personal security course on the Learning Platform and submit certificates to the Human Resources Department.
-This training must be repeated once annually. - 4.4 Once you have approval for your trip, please follow the procedures below for booking your flights, trains and/or accommodation. - 4.5 A minimum of 2 days before departure fill in the pre-travel security check list.
+This is a necessary prerequisite to ensure coverage under the Climate Centre's travel insurance. - b.
+Read the Security Handbook and send a signed copy to HR htt@climatecentre.org. - c.
+Ensure the Climate Centre has an up-to-date proof of life form from you. - d.
+Complete the IFRC stay-safe personal security course on the Learning Platform and submit certificates to HR.
+This training must be repeated once annually. - 4.
+Once you have approval for your trip, please follow the procedures below for booking your flights, trains and/or accommodation.

+5. A minimum of 2 days before departure fill in the pre-travel security check list.
 This activates travel insurance coverage and includes a final check for visa, vaccinations, security information, passport information etc.

-5. Procedures - booking flights & trains
+5. Procedures-booking flights & trains

-Flights and train tickets are to be booked through our travel agency, Humanitair (reservations@humanitair.org), in economy class.
+Flights and train tickets are to be booked through our travel agency, HumanitAir (reservations@humanitair.org), in economy class.
 Mile upgrades and free upgrades are allowed.
 Economy comfort can be booked by people taller than 1.90 m and for medical reasons, with prior approval from the budget holder.

-- 5.1 Email your travel request to HumanitAir (reservations@humanitair.org), copying travel@climatecentre.org Please include your full name, project code, departure and arrival details. - 5.2 If this is your first travel request to HumanitAir, then you must also include Traveller Profile and your passport biopage in your email and cc documents@humanitair.org. - 5.3 HumanitAir will provide travel options and will assist with alternatives in time and/or costs.
-CO2 emissions are also stated. - 5.4 Choose your preferred option, and include the following in CC: travel@climatecentre.org, your Manager and the Budget Holder.
-If not choosing the cheapest option, please explain to the Budget Holder why you would like this option so they can make an informed decision before approving or rejecting. - 5.5 The Budget Holder will approve by replying to all to confirm the selected flight and the project code.

-5.6 Once receiving the Budget Holder approval, HumanitAir will issue the ticket.
-HumanitAir will send a copy of the ticket to the Team Member and to travel@climatecentre.org.
+- Email your travel request to HumanitAir (reservations@humanitair.org), copying travel@climatecentre.org.
+Please include the following: - a.
+Subject line: 04-06-23/Mary Zeilstra/Lima-Bahamas(Nassau)/Flight - b.
+Your full name (passport), project code, departure and arrival details - c.
+If this is your first travel request to HumanitAir, then you must also include Traveller Profile and your passport bio page in your email and cc documents@humanitair.org - 2.
+HumanitAir will provide travel options and will assist with alternatives in time and/or costs.
+CO2 emissions are also stated.
+Note: If HumanitAir cannot book a local flight, please send us the quotation; your manager still needs to approve this. - 3.
+Choose your preferred option, and include the following in CC: travel@climatecentre.org, your Manager and the budget holder.
+If not choosing the cheapest option, please explain to the budget holder why you would like this option so they can make an informed decision before approving or rejecting. - 4.
+The Budget holder will approve by replying to all to confirm the selected flight and the project code.
+If you are a budget holder, you cannot approve your own ticket.
+Kindly request approval from Management for your trip. - 5.
+Once receiving the budget holder approval, HumanitAir will issue the ticket.
+HumanitAir will send a copy of the ticket to the traveler and to travel@climatecentre.org.

-Flight changes
+5.1 Flight changes

 If you need to change or cancel your flight, please contact HumanitAir (copy travel@climatecentre.org) as soon as possible and ask for options/additional costs.
-Fight changes that are less than 100 EUR and less than 1 day can be done via HumanitAir without waiting for Budget Holder approval.
-Any changes exceeding either or both of these thresholds must follow steps 2-5 above, including Budget Holder approval.
+Fight changes that are less than 100 EUR and less than 1 day can be done via HumanitAir without waiting for budget holder approval.
+Any changes exceeding either or both of these thresholds must follow steps 2-5 above, including budget holder approval.